310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% endbubble %}

 {% bubble Midori %}
-Master Artist Fushimi, not being good at drawing?
+Master Artist Fushimi not being good at drawing?
 No, no, what’re you even <em>saying</em>, Himemiya-kun!?
-There’s nobody more talented than Master Artist in this entire world!
+There’s nobody more talented than Master Artist in this entire world, y’know!?

-I’m fine with you drawing however much you like, as long as it means I get to see new art from the Master Artist!
-I’m even willing to make a whole new item for that!
+I’m fine with him drawing however much he likes, as long as it means I get to see new art from the Master Artist!
+I’m even willing to build a whole new item for that!
 {% endbubble %}

 {% bubble Tori %}
 Woah, you’re scaring me…!
-Don’t approach us with such a loud voice, it’s intimidating!
+Don’t approach me with such a loud voice, it’s intimidating!
 {% endbubble %}

 {% bubble Yuzuru %}